Kempt Ltd (2003-2015)

 Burke & Best and beyond

 Bruised and battered, we returned to work-for-hire for a while.
 In spring 2015 the studio was acquired by a larger group and rebranded as Burke & Best.
-Kempt continued to exist as a vehicle to support our games (you can still play a few), but for all practical purposes it marked the end of our studio’s journey.
+Kempt continued to exist as a vehicle to support our games, and you can still play a few, but for all practical purposes it marked the end of our studio’s journey.

 After that I kept building games – first at Burke & Best, and later at another studio I co-founded, Dead Five, with some of my old teammates in December 2019.
 Dead Five shared some of Kempt’s sensibilities, but with more punk ambition, and it was designed to take advantage of what felt to me like obvious opportunities in hypercasual games.